How to Get Rid of Salmonella in Turtles?

 How to choose the right turtle?

-Answer: In this regard, the Los Angeles Department of Health has conducted a test.
-After the test, it was found that almost 9 out of 10 reptiles carry salmonella within their body.
+Almost all of them.
+A study by the Los Angeles Department of Health found that 9 out of 10 reptiles carry Salmonella.

 Interesting Facts: